standardnotes/docs/docs/usage/mobile.md

 If a theme is not loading or you want to re-install the latest version of the theme, press and hold the name of the theme and tap "Redownload".
 Then, tap the name of the theme again to activate it.

+## Quick Actions

+When viewing a list of notes, press and hold a note to bring up quick actions: Pin, Archive, Lock, Protect, and Move to Trash.

 ## Currently not available

 These features of the web and desktop apps are not available on mobile: